-Simple, delicious, and approved by both kids and adults, this baked peanut tofu buddha bowl is the ultimate weeknight dinner recipe!
+Simple, delicious, and approved by both kids and adults, this baked crispy peanut tofu buddha bowl is the ultimate weeknight dinner recipe!
+It’s vegan, gluten free, and smothered in the most delicious creamy peanut sauce there is.

 *Cue Lizzie McQuire This Is What Dreams Are Made Of.* Because seriously you guys, this baked peanut tofu really IS what dreams are made of.
 Crispy, salty, subtly sweet, savory, easy to make, I could go on.